signalfx/lambda-python/README.rst

 6. In **Runtime**, select the desired language.
 7. Click **Create function**.
 8. Click on **Layers**, then add a layer.
-9. Mark Provide a layer version.
+9. Mark **Provide a layer version**.
-10. Enter an ARN number (We need to create a readme file in GitHub that will get automatically updated because the end of the number contains a version number.
-We can have one link (document) with all the ARN numbers for the supported languages.)
+10. Enter an ARN number.
+    * To locate the ARN number, see [Lamba Layer Versions](https://github.com/signalfx/lambda-layer-versions/blob/master/python/PYTHON.md).

-**Option 2: Add a template wrapper from SignalFx
+**Option 2: Add a wrapper from a SignalFx template

 Here, the user will chose a template and then deploy the copy into their own account: